Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 ## Overview

-A full end-to-end business process improvement study conducted as part of a BCom Honours in Management Information Systems at the University of Cape Town (2026).
+A full end-to-end business process improvement project conducted as part of an assignment for the BCom Honours in Management Information Systems degree programme (2026).

 The study analyses the customer onboarding and Order-to-Cash process of a South African subsidiary of a multinational industrial equipment organisation